Shopping Links

 Availability

-Available in the US on a single hybrid DVD from ADV Films.
-Was originally available on two subtitled or dubbed VHS volumes, now out of print.
+Available in North America on a single hybrid DVD from Section23 (nee ADV).
+The 2008 edition is a re-release of a 2005 disc with different cover art.
+Was originally available on two subtitled or dubbed VHS volumes.